hexojs/hexo-generator-feed/migrator/rss/README.md

-# RSS migrator plugin for [Hexo]
+# RSS migrator

-This plugin can migrate your blog from RSS to Hexo.
+Migrate your blog from RSS to Hexo.

 ## Usage